 Pro Keyword Research Tip

-Don’t always rely on these SEO keyword research and analysis tools.
+Don’t always rely on these SEO keyword research and analysis tools for doing on-page SEO.
 They are not always accurate and should be used for just generating new blog post ideas and calculating rough estimates of search volume and competition.
 It is better than doing no keyword research as something is always better than nothing.
 By the way, try to perform a manual keyword research if possible before diving into new topics.

 Other Ways To Find Great Content Ideas

 Forums like Quora, Reddit, and Facebook groups, are your best friends.
 Just open them up on a new tab, type in the keyword you want to write an article on, hit enter and see what other people are looking for.
 Analyze those keywords the same way we have done above and check if it is worth putting your time and effort into.

 As soon as you have created content around the popular keywords found on these forums, answer those questions and link them back to your blog post.